 Please read this before dismissing the large G-Shock models:

 When talking about small wrists, I generally mean wrists that are around 6 to 6.5 inches (15-16.5 centimeters).
-I don’t believe a Mudmaster GWG-1000 or Rangeman GW-9400 is necessarily too big for a wrist of this size.
+I don’t believe that a Mudmaster GWG-1000 or Rangeman GW-9400 is necessarily too big for a wrist of this size.
 Some people get a bit self-conscious about wearing a large watch, and I am guilty of this myself.
 I have a 6.5-inch wrist and I initially thought that the G-9300 Mudman was too large as well as the GWN-1000 Gulfmaster, but I was used to wearing smaller watches my whole life and I eventually got used to wearing the larger ones.
 Even now when I look at the Gulfmaster on my wrist it seems very large (but feels perfectly comfortable).
 However, when I see photos of myself wearing the watch it looks fine and not excessively big, and I have come to appreciate the size of the display.
 Nobody has ever commented about the watch’s size but I have received compliments on its looks.
 There is no set of rules that says certain models are too big for certain wrists, as G-Shock watches are designed to accommodate a wide range of sizes and can fit comfortably on smaller wrists.
-Once you get used to a G-9300 or GA-100, then the larger models are not so much of a stretch.
-Sometimes the thought of a G-Shock being too big is just an ingrained bias that can be overcome but you should only wear what you’re comfortable with.
+Once you get used to a G-9300 or GA-100, then the models that are larger than those are not so much of a stretch.
+Sometimes the thought of a G-Shock being too big is just an ingrained bias that can be overcome, but you should only wear what you’re comfortable with.

 Here is an overview of the mid-size G-Shock watches that are suitable for small wrists.